 Applicants who have been in a U.S. college or university and have completed two years of full-time academic course work and have a grade of C (2.0) or higher in a standard English composition course will also meet the language proficiency requirement.

-- IECP: Receive official certification through Penn State's Intensive English Communication Programs (IECP)
+- IECP: Receive official certification through Penn State's Intensive English Communication Program (IECP)

 SAT or ACT